datavetaren/prologcoin/README.md

 ```

 (here 42 is normally a ridiciously large number, which will serve as
 the private key for Alice.)
+Now she wants to send 3 units to Bob and 4

-Now she wants to send 3 units to Bob and 4 units to Carol (and keep 1
+units to Carol (and keep 1 unit to herself.)
+First she'll split her
-unit to herself.)
-She'll split her 42 into 3 random numbers:
+private key 42 as a sum of 3 random numbers:

 ```
 20 + 5 + 17 = 42